 It’s hard enough to confront someone about their problem.
 And it’s equally hard to navigate the conversation without making them feel defensive or ashamed.
 But regardless of how to address a loved one with an addiction, it’s critical to arm yourself with the information that will transform rehabilitation from an abstract concept to a concrete plan of action.

 This article exams what you need to know when helping someone overcome an addiction.

 Identify prospective rehab programs

 People are aware that programs exist for alcohol addiction in Toronto.
-There’s AA, there’s counselling, there’s rehab centres.
-But some issues, like videogame addiction, are less widely known, and those in need of help may be unaware that help even exists.
+There’s AA, there are counselling and rehab centres.
+But some issues, like video game addiction, are less widely known, and those in need of help may be unaware that help even exists.

 If you’re looking to help someone overcome an addiction in Toronto, look into the treatment programs before talking to them.
 This way you can both assure them that help is available, and enable them to understand what getting assistance looks like.

 Making sure someone knows that help is close to home can make a big difference in the way they view rehab.
 For example, if you live in Peterborough and tell someone there’s a great place to go in Calgary, that treatment will feel a world away.
 But if you head online and see there’s an addiction treatment facility in Rice Lake, then the idea of attending actually seems realistic.

 Not every community has a top-notch rehab treatment centre, but most will have access to one within a few hours driving distance.
 If you have a prospective option ready, it can help take a conversation about maybe going to rehab, to planning to attend a specific location for a specific program.